-The Fess and Policies tab is mainly used to add specific fees to reservations across major channels.
+The Fees and Policies tab is mainly used to add specific fees to reservations across major channels.
 This can range from an extra tax, to a hot tub fee, it's really up to you.
-Standard fees such as cleaning fee and security deposit can be entered on the main settings tab of the property and not on this tab.
+Standard fees such as cleaning fee and security deposit can be entered on the Main Settings tab of the property and not on this tab.

 The Fees and Policies tab (seen below) is also used to update your cancellation policy for direct bookings and set house rules for direct and Airbnb listings.
 Below are the different topics covered in this help article:

 Name - this is the name of the fee you are creating

 Fee Value - this is the dollar amount or percentage amount of the fee

 Amount Type - this is where you select if the fee value is a percentage or dollar amount